ManuelFay/ManuelFay.github.io/_pages/teaching.md

 - Applied Machine Learning

 Most recently during my PhD, I assisted Pierre Colombo in his Natural Language Processing courses at ENSAE and CentraleSupéléc.
+I also was a speaker at the Paris GenAI School in 2024, where I gave a lecture on the topic of language model pretraining.

 I also supervised students on various projects, ranging from Tech for Good Initiatives with UNESCO, or Health ML Hackathons, to longer term internship supervision and managing student research projects.